vaishnavikapile22/-Serverless-API-using-AWS-Lambda-Python-API-Gateway-and-DynamoDB./README.md

 THis code i created for connect two api each other

 1. API IS  WEATHER API
+   create account an openweather forkey

-2. API IS NEWS API
+3. API IS NEWS API
+   create account on news api for key

    #NEED TO ADD API KEY FOR BOTH AND CREATE ENVIORMENT VARIABLE